abcdavk/stackable-crafting/README.md

 ## 📦 Crafting Recipes Documentation

 Below describes the custom crafting recipes used in the Minecraft server system.
-It supports both shaped `symbolic recipes` and `direct ingredient recipes`.
+It supports both shaped `symbolic recipes` and `direct ingredient recipes` or maybe generate it with `random recipes`.

 ### You can choose to use TS or JS: